miya0001/presenpress/readme.txt

 = How to create presentation =

 * Click Add New link in Presenation on the WordPress admin menu.
-* If you want to add next slide, please place <!--nextpage--> tags in the editor.
+* If you want to add next slide, please place <!--nextpage--> tag in the editor.

 == Installation ==